Emergency Dentist in Toronto

 What to do in case of a dental emergency?

-In case of a toothache, take a recommended dose of an over-the-counter painkiller – like Advil or Tylenol.
+In case of a toothache or any other common types of dental emergencies, take a recommended dose of an over-the-counter painkiller – like Advil or Tylenol.
 Remember that painkillers are not a permanent solution; they are a stop-gap measure for pain relief before seeing a dentist for treatment!
 Never put a pill against the affected tooth as this may harm gum tissue.

 Never put a pill against the affected tooth as this may harm gum tissue.